Aa Okkati Adakku

 Aa Okkati Adakku is a 1992 Indian Telugu-language comedy film directed by E. V. V. Satyanarayana, and produced by M. Saravanan and M. Balasubramaniam under the AVM Productions banner.
 The film stars Rajendra Prasad, Rambha, and Rao Gopal Rao with music composed by Ilaiyaraaja.
 Aa Okkati Adakku marks the Telugu debut of actress Rambha.

 The film was based on the Tamil film Paaru Paaru Pattanam Paaru (1986).
-It was a commercial success and was later remade in Kannada as Bal Nan Maga (1995) and in Hindi Mr. and Mrs. Khiladi (1997).
+It was a commercial success and was later remade in Kannada as Bal Nan Maga (1995) and in Hindi as Mr. and Mrs. Khiladi (1997).

 Plot

 The film is set in Visakhapatnam and follows Chitti Babu, a highly educated yet idle man who places great faith in astrology and fortune.
 He is convinced by an astrologer, Poompuhar Devagna Sarma, that he has Rajayogam and will become a king within a year.
 Chitti Babu lives with his mother and sister, Kunthi, who pressures him to arrange her marriage, threatening to elope if it is not done soon.
 Meanwhile, Ganga Raju (Royyala Naidu), a wealthy self-made businessman, refuses to allow his daughter Rambha to marry a rich but lazy man brought to him by a matchmaker.
 He insists that she marry someone who is hardworking, even if poor.

 Chitti Babu saves Rambha from some bullies, and during the encounter, a lizard falls on him, leading him to seek guidance from Poompuhar, who predicts danger will come from a virgin girl.
 Soon after, Chitti Babu becomes the victim of an accident caused by Rambha's car, and she falls in love with him.
 Rambha offers Chitti Babu a job at her father's company, but he initially refuses, feeling it beneath his dignity.
 However, under pressure from his sister, he reluctantly accepts.

 Initially disapproving of Rambha's love for Chitti Babu, Royyala Naidu reluctantly agrees to their marriage when Rambha attempts suicide.
-However, he sets a condition: Chitti Babu must pay a dowry of ₹1,00,000.
+However, he sets a condition: Chitti Babu must pay a dowry of ₹100,000.
 To raise the money, Chitti Babu invites a large crowd, including strangers, to the wedding venue, hoping to collect gifts.
 After the ceremony, Royyala Naidu thwarts his plan and imposes further conditions, including forbidding the couple’s first night until the dowry is fully paid.